philipfranchi/philipfranchi.com/README.md

 11. Run certbot certonly, filling everything out as normal. certbot uses port 80 and 443, so make sure to stop the server
 12. Add SSL to the website conf, under virtualhost 443
 13. Restart httpd
+14. Clone my repo onto the machine and build the files
+15. Symlink my build output dir to the dir listed in the conf file for the site (I needed to do chmod o+x on everything below /home/ec2-user) to get this to work
+16. Pause to appreciate the front-end running :)
-14. Create a cron job (1 01,13 * * * root /usr/bin/certbot renew --quiet) using crontab -e to auto renew the cert twice a day
+17. Create a cron job (1 01,13 * * * root /usr/bin/certbot renew --quiet) using crontab -e to auto renew the cert twice a day
-15. Turn the backend into a service by creating a file under /etc/systemd/system with these contents
+18. Turn the backend into a service by creating a file under /etc/systemd/system with these contents
 ```
 [Unit]
 Description=philipfranchi backend service